-- 1. Receiver bandwidth set to 500 Hz for all tests. - 2.
-100 and 50 kHz data taken with preamp two on only (except for 144 MHz, where there is only one preamp). - Indicates that measurement was noise limited at values shown.
+1. Receiver bandwidth set to 500 Hz for all tests.

+2. 100 and 50 kHz data taken with preamp two on only (except for 144 MHz, where there is only one preamp).

 Two-Tone 3rd-Order IMD Dynamic Range

 Test Description: Two-tone IMD Dynamic Range (IMD DR) measures the impact of the intermodulation of two strong (undesired) signals within a receiver.
 IMD is the production of spurious responses resulting from the mixing of two or more undesired signals in a receiver.
 Two-Tone IMD DR is the difference, in dB, between the noise floor and the strength of two equal off-channel signals that produce a third-order product equal to the noise floor.